zaphosting/docs/en/fivem_esx_disablehud.md

 We then set this to false and save the file.

+Then we go to the Server.cfg.
+This can also be found on the Config page
+There we search again with STR + F for es_
+We then search for es_ui and delete this line kpmplett out.
+Now we save again.

 When you have done that you only have to restart the server and that's it.